-Since the Laumaka residents must rely on public transportation and visitors are not normally received at the facility, parking requirements apply on to the staff.
-The 11 on-site parking stalls that are provided by the new plan appear to be sufficient considering. the uniformed staff work shifts and are in compliance with the LUO requirements.
+Since the Laumaka residents must rely on public transportation and visitors are not normally received at the facility, parking requirements apply only to the staff.
+The 11 onsite parking stalls that are provided by the new plan appear to be sufficient considering the uniformed staff work shifts and are in compliance with the LUO requirements.